rwdavies/STITCH/README.md

 ## Contact and bug reports

-The best way to get help is to consult the forum and mailing list
+The best way to get help is to either submit a bug report on GitHub or to consult the forum and mailing list

 https://groups.google.com/forum/#!forum/stitch-imputation